bellash13/ChallengersTracker/README.md

 # ChallengersTracker
-This app will automatically list all participants to the CSharpChallenge, their projects and other important metadata
+This app will automatically track new participants to the CSharpChallenge, list them and their projects and extract other important metadata.
+The c# coding challenge was initiated by Tim in January 2022

 ## Roadmap
   1. Create an empty console application